Salva05/Knowledge-First/README.md

 # Django Forum Application

 ## Introduction
-Welcome to the Django Forum Application!
-This project serves as a school project for [Your School/Class] to demonstrate proficiency in Django web development.
-The application provides a platform for users to engage in discussions, share ideas, and seek assistance on various topics.
+Welcome to the Knowledge First application.
+It provides a platform for users to engage in discussions, share ideas, and seek assistance on various topics.

 ## Table of Contents
 - [Introduction](#introduction)